 a.
 Scope.
 In Europe, there is much awareness of the phenomenon of businesses collecting data, in particular (but not exclusively) personal data, from their contracting partners for commercial purposes.
-Often, but not always, this occurs in the context of a contract for digital services that is purportedly provided 'for free', while really the business is providing the service in return for the data collected.
-Recently, this phenomenon has spread far beyond 'pure' digital services such as search engines, messenger services or social media, to the tangible world.
-E.g., many fleets of electrical scooters for hire in bigger cities are said to be run exclusively with the purpose of collecting mobility and other relevant data, as it is clear from the outset that the rather nominal monetary fees charged for hiring the scooter will suffice to amortize the purchase price during the scooter's short lifespan.
-In legal terms, this phenomenon has been discussed as 'data as counter-performance' or 'data as consideration'.
-It was first addressed openly by the European legislator in the 2011 CESL Proposal, and later in the 2015 Proposal for a Directive on contracts for the supply of digital content (COM(2015) 634 final).
-Article 3(1) of this Proposal had stated that the proposed Directive should apply to any contract where the supplier supplies digital content to a consumer and, in exchange, a price is to be paid 'or the consumer actively provides counterperformance other than money in the form of personal data or any other data'.
-It was after the European Data Protection Supervisor, in the famous Opinion No. 4/2017, had compared the concept to trade in live human organs and stated that the catchphrase of 'paying with data' could be dangerous if turned into a legal principle (No. 17 (with endnote 27) of EDPS Opinion 4/2017), that the wording was changed.
-The final Digital Content and Services Directive (DCSD, Directive (EU) 2019/770) now makes payment of a price or provision of data by the consumer beyond what is necessary for the fulfilment of the contract or of legal duties an objective requirement for the Directive's legal regime to apply, thus avoiding any explicit classification of data as 'counterperformance', while the underlying idea remains the same (Article 3 DCSD).
-The notion has now been extended to the Consumer Rights Directive (see Article 3(1a) of Directive 2011/83/EU, as recently adapted by Directive (EU) 2019/2161).
+Often, but not always, this occurs in the context of a contract for digital services that is purportedly provided "for free," while really the business is providing the service in return for the data collected.
+Recently, this phenomenon has spread far beyond "pure" digital services such as search engines, messenger services, or social media, to the tangible world.
+For example, many fleets of electrical scooters for hire in bigger cities are said to be run exclusively with the purpose of collecting mobility and other relevant data, as it is clear from the outset that the rather nominal monetary fees charged for hiring the scooter will suffice to amortize the purchase price during the scooter's short lifespan.
+In legal terms, this phenomenon has been discussed as "data as counter-performance" or "data as consideration."
+It was first addressed openly by the European legislator in the 2011 Common European Sales Law (CESL) Proposal, and later in the 2015 Proposal for a Directive on contracts for the supply of digital content (COM(2015) 634 final).
+Article 3(1) of that Proposal stated that the proposed Directive should apply to any contract in which the supplier supplies digital content to a consumer and, in exchange, a price is to be paid "or the consumer actively provides counter-performance other than money in the form of personal data or any other data."
+After the European Data Protection Supervisor (EDPS), in the famous Opinion No. 4/2017, had compared the concept to trade in live human organs and stated that the catchphrase of "paying with data" could be dangerous if turned into a legal principle (No. 17 (with endnote 27) of EDPS Opinion 4/2017), the wording was changed.
+The final version of the Digital Content and Services Directive (DCSD) (Directive (EU) 2019/770) now makes payment of a price or provision of data by the consumer beyond what is necessary for the fulfilment of the contract or of legal duties an objective requirement for the Directive's legal regime to apply, thus avoiding any explicit classification of data as "counter-performance," while the underlying idea remains the same (Article 3 DCSD).
+The notion has now been extended to the Consumer Rights Directive (see Article 3(1a) Directive 2011/83/EU, as recently adapted by Directive (EU) 2019/2161).
 The immediate consequence is that a consumer has the same rights (with regard to information, a right of withdrawal, or remedies for lack of conformity) irrespective of whether a price is paid in money or whether data is provided.